garrett-lieb/challenge-week-1/README.md

 # challenge-week-1

-week 1 challenge assignment
+## Description

-    The goal of this is to gain greater familiarity with html semantic structure and practice editing CSS sheets for greater efficiency and clarity.
+This website was edited from an existing body of code as a weekly challenge for students in the Univeristy of Oregon Coding Bootcamp in October of 2023.
+The goal of this exercise was to gain greater familiarity with html semantic structure and practice editing CSS sheets for greater efficiency and clarity.
 This was achieved through a mock exercise editing a fictitious client's website.
+In doing so, students learned about how efficient code that includes alt descriptors for images can help drive web traffic to a given site.

     [ INCLUDE SCREENSHOT OF FINSIHED, DEPLOYED PAGE ] [ INCLUDE LINK TO FINISHED, DEPLOYED PAGE ]

+## Instalation

+N/A

+## Usage

+This website contains alt descriptors and notes about changes made to CSS in the editing process whe he Chrome DevTools are opened by pressing Command+Option+I (macOS) or Control+Shift+I (Windows.)

+## Credits

+N/A

+## Liscence

 # 01 HTML, CSS, and Git: Code Refactor